\texttt{NuHamil}: A numerical code to generate nuclear two- and three-body matrix elements from chiral effective field theory: Acknowledgements

 \section{Acknowledgements}

 The \nuhamil code is greatly inspired by the \texttt{manyeff} code by P.~Navr\'atil and \texttt{VRenormalize} in the Computational Environment for Nuclear Structure (CENS) project.
-The code uses VODE library (https://www.radford.edu/~thompson/vodef90web/).
+The code uses VODE library by G.~D.~Byrne and S.~Thompson.
 The author thanks P.~Navr\'atil, N.~Shimizu, and N.~Tsunoda for the discussions, optimizations, and parallelizations.
 The author also thanks P.~Arthuis, A.~Belly, M.~Heinz, B.~S.~Hu, S.~R.~Stroberg, and A.~Tichai for testing the code and useful feedback.
 This work was in part supported by JSPS KAKENHI Grant No. JP16J05707, the Program for Leading Graduate Schools, MEXT, Japan, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 279384907 -- SFB 1245, and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No.\ 101020842).
 Also, the author was affiliated with TRIUMF receiving funding via a contribution through the National Research Council of Canada.
 The code was in part developed and tested with an allocation of computing resources on Cedar at WestGrid and Compute Canada, at the J\"ulich Supercomputing Center, and the Oak Cluster at TRIUMF managed by the University of British Columbia department of Advanced Research Research Computing (ARC).